 “The apochromatic design of the SLR Magic APO Hyperprime series is previously unheard of in an “affordable” cine lens.
 High-contrast areas are rendered without the magenta/green fringing common to most lenses.
 The lenses are sharp, but not clinical, and effective through the entire aperture range.
 Vignetting is modest on full frame, and negligible on s35.
 Breathing is almost nonexistent.
 The SLR Magic APO series invites comparisons to the Cooke S4i series, and holds up exceptionally well, considering you could buy ten SLR Magic lenses for the price of one Cooke.
 The biggest drawback of the set is no extreme telephoto or wide angle.”

-The most notable improvement over the Sony A7s is the added in-camera 5-axis image stabilization.
+The a6500 builds on the success of the a6000 and a6300.
+The a6500 adds five-axis in-body stabilization.
 Now every lens is a stabilized lens, letting you shoot handheld photos and video with reduced motion blur and smoother camera moves.
+Sensitivity is unmatched among crop-factor cameras, with ISO extending to 51200.
+Video recording quality is improved, with resolution up to 3840×2160 at 30 frames per second.

 The Sony FS7 features a Super 35-sized sensor, 4K internal recording, and codecs including XAVC-I at 113 Mbps, to match Sony’s flagship F55.
 Capture 14 stops of dynamic range in Slog-3, or choose a picture style to go direct to broadcast.
 10-bit 4:2:2 in DCI-4K, QHD, and 1080p HD resolutions without bulky recorders means shooting for the colorist is easy.